joseccanova/generic-persistence-service/README.md

 >Why not generate code? it's done [staruml](https://staruml.io/extensions).

 >The metamodel is not just designed for JPA but is a requirement for the project.

+>Refactor MetaModel to produce a package with no external dependencies. then declare the metamodel as persistent model.

+>Create classes to represent Entity , MetaClass <- and Table Annotations will let it easy.